spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-development-mode-on-windows.md

 This document describes how to install Spryker in [Development Mode](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/choosing-an-installation-mode.html#development-mode) on Windows.

-## Installing Docker prerequisites on Windows
+## Install Docker prerequisites on Windows

 To install Docker prerequisites on Windows with WSL1, follow [Installing Docker prerequisites on Windows with WSL1](/docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites-on-windows-with-wsl1.html).

 To install Docker prerequisites on Windows with WSL2, follow [Installing Docker prerequisites on Windows with WSL2](/docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites-on-windows-with-wsl2.html).

-## Installing Spryker in Development mode on Windows
+## Install Spryker in Development mode on Windows

 Follow the steps to install Spryker in Development mode: